arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 - **7.** **GND** - also known as `ground`, `negative` or simply `-`, is used to complete a circuit, where the electrical level is at 0 volt.
 - **8.** **VIN** - stands for Voltage In, where you can connect external power supplies.

 Depending on the Arduino board, you will find many more components.
-The components listed above are generally found on any Arduino board.
+The items listed above are generally found on any Arduino board.

 ### Basic Operation